ash2d/kdv_discover/README.md

 # Dataset Description: kdv_data_for_workshop.mat

 This dataset contains numerical data from the KdV equation.
-An working example with PySR is given in
+A working example with PySR is given in Test_KdV.py, but you are encouraged to write your own.

 ## Variables